BabylonJS/OldDocumentationSite/content/snippets/utilities/SurfaceMeshPoints.md

----
-PG_TITLE: How To Create Points on the Mesh Surface
----

 # How To Create Points on the Mesh Surface

 This utility enables you to create and store Vector3 points each of which is randomly positioned uniformly on the surface of a mesh.